Round trips to the central cemetery of

 Daily from 10:00 a.m. to 5:00 p.m. (except bad weather)

 Price: 110, – € / per carriag / 4 adults per carriage

-All tours are guided tours and you will receive sufficient information about the central cemetery during the carriage ride.
+All tours are guided tours and you will get enough information about the Central Cemetery during the Fiaker tour.

-The start is at our stand, at Gate 2, main entrance to the Central Cemetery, opposite the traditional Oberlaa confectionery.
-If all the carriages are on their way, you can enjoy the waiting time with coffee and cake on the wonderful terrace of the Kurkonditorei Oberlaa.
-We do not drive in rain, storm, etc.!
+Start at our stand, at gate 2 main entrance Zentralfriedhof, opposite the traditional confectionery Oberlaa.
+If all the carriages are on their way, enjoy the waiting time with coffee and cake on the wonderful terrace of the Kurkonditorei Oberlaa.
+We do not drive in case of rain, storm etc.!

 A reservation is recommended!
 Inquiries for a desired date are welcome by email or phone